gravitational/teleport-plugins/access/jirabot/README.md

 This block manages interacting with your Jira intallation.
 You'd need to paste your Jira dashboard URL, project key, and your access token.
 You can grab a JIRA Cloud API token [on this page](https://id.atlassian.com/manage/api-tokens).

+You'll need to setup a custom issue field on Jira.
+It's name must be `TeleportAccessRequestId`, and it should be on the issue type `Task` in the project you intend to use with Teleport.GET

 ### `[http]`